MicrosoftDocs/power-automate-docs/articles/minit/mathematical-operations.md

 ## POWER([value],[exponent])

-returns the value of the specified expression to the specified power
+Returns the value of the specified expression to the specified power.

 **Parameters:**